hueney/rv_player/README.md

 5. Run and test the app in the Emulator or on your smartphone.
 6. Build the release version. (enter --release in the Edit Configurations : Additional run args)
 7. Create a developer account on Google Play store and on Apple app store.
-8. Deploy the app apk file (build folder) on Google Play store and the ipa file (ios folder) on Apple app store.
+8. Deploy the app apk bundle file (in build folder) on Google Play store and the ipa file (ios folder) on Apple app store.

+@Copyrights: Coder dojo Club - Glanmire 2023.
-@Copyrights: see licence for copyright conditions.
+- see licence for copyright conditions.